ferrarimarco/dotfiles/README.md

 #### Path

-If you want to use the executables installed by Homebrew instead of the ones bundled with macOS, uncomment the relevant lines in [`.path`](.path)
+If you want to use the executables installed by Homebrew instead of the ones bundled with macOS, uncomment the relevant lines in [`.path`](.path).

 ## Contents